-Due to COVID 19, the petitioning process may be adjusted in the future.
+Due to COVID 19, the petitioning process will be adjusted this season.
+An announcement on the process will be posted on the USA Fencing website in April 2021.

 In exceptional cases, subject to approval by the USA Fencing Board of Directors or National Office, a member of USA Fencing in good standing may be permitted to qualify to the Division I Championships, Junior Olympic Fencing Championships, the July Challenge or the USA Fencing National Championships by petition.
 No petition may contravene the results of a qualifying competition - a fencer who has fenced in the qualifying competition without withdrawing due to a disabling injury or illness cannot then petition to disregard or override those results.
 Petitions will be denied for fencers who chose to fence in a regional qualifier (RYC, SYC, RJCC, and ROC) over their division qualifier.
 U.S. citizens and Permanent Residents are eligible to petition.